Chester J. Koh, MD

 I collaborate with our Pediatric Urology Laboratory, which is supported in part by NIH funding, as my NIH-funded laboratory in the past investigated novel therapeutic pathways for bladder regeneration / inflammation and other non-cancer urologic conditions.

-I also serve as a principal investigator and founding co-director of a FDA-supported pediatric medical device consortium (the Southern California Center for Technology and Innovation in Pediatrics (CTIP)), a pediatric medical device consortium that is based in Los Angeles and which includes Texas Children's Hospital and Baylor College of Medicine (www.txctip.com).
-This 5 year grant (P50 FD004896 - Koh / Bar-Cohen) from the FDA's Office of Orphan Product Development is dedicated to improving children's health by supporting the development of innovative pediatric medical devices through all of the necessary stages - concept formation, prototyping, preclinical, clinical, manufacturing, marketing, and commercialization.
+I also serve as the co-founder and co-PI of a FDA-supported pediatric medical device consortium (the Southern California Consortium for Technology and Innovation in Pediatrics (CTIP)), a pediatric medical device consortium that is based in Los Angeles and which includes Texas Children's Hospital and Baylor College of Medicine, as well as the founder of the Texas Children’s Hospital / Baylor College of Medicine-based consortium, the Southwest Pediatric Device Consortium (swpdc.org).
+These consortia are dedicated to improving children's health by supporting the development of innovative pediatric medical devices through all of the necessary stages - concept formation, prototyping, preclinical, clinical, manufacturing, marketing, and commercialization.
 The need for these consortia arose from the slow pace of pediatric medical device development, which currently lags behind the development of adult devices by five to ten years.
 In addition, children differ from adults in terms of their size, growth, development, body chemistry, and disease propensity.

 |American Academy of Pediatrics, Section on Urology||Fellow|

 Chung S, Kang DO, Yamzon J, Warburton D, and Koh CJ.
 Down-regulation of O-GlcNAc-mediated Glycosylation in Cyclophosphamide-induced Cystitis.
 Journal of Urology 183(1): 351-6, 2010.
 PMCID: PMC2840040, NIHMS .